bloodstiller/bloodstiller.com/content/Homelab/202050222_TailScaleNixOS.md

 ## Generating The Tailscale Auth Key: {#generating-the-tailscale-auth-key}

 -   As we want to automate the process of authenticating of connecting our NixOS host to the Tailscale network we will need to generate an auth key.
 This will mean we do not have to follow the provided Tailscale links when adding the host to the network or re-authorizing.
-    -   ~~Note~~: Even if you have already added your host to the Tailscale network this process is still the same.
+    -   +Note+: Even if you have already added your host to the Tailscale network this process is still the same.

 Login to your account and click "Settings" --&gt; "Personal Settings" --&gt; "Keys" --&gt; "Generate Auth Key"